mmomtchev/pymport/README.md

 This will download and rebuild `pymport` against your own already existing Python environment.

 You will need a working C++ development environment.
 Additionally, on Linux you will need the `libpython3-dev` package.
 On macOS the Homebrew install has everything required.
 On Windows you should have a working `python` command in your shell.

+## Using an existing Python environment without rebuilding from source (risky)

+This is valid on all OS, but it concerns mostly Windows users without a working C++ environment.

+After installing the self-contained package, you can set the `PYTHONHOME`/`PYTHONPATH` variables to point Python to your existing environment.
+This requires Python 3.10, as Python libraries are not compatible across different versions.

 # Usage